usc-isi-i2/kgtk/docs/transform/query.md

 usually one of the standard temp file locations such as `/var/tmp`, `/usr/tmp` or `/tmp`) which is often in a separate root partition and might not have the same amount of disk space available as the location selected for the graph cache.
-This can lead to `"database or disk is full"` errors when large data files are being imported.
-The environment variable `SQLITE_TMPDIR` can be used to direct the database to allocate temporary files in a storage area where there is room (preferably the same directory where the graph cache is created).
+For that reason, the query command sets the temp file location to be the same directory as the graph cache under the assumption that that's where most space will be available.
+That behavior can be overridden if necessary by explicitly setting the environment variable `SQLITE_TMPDIR` to a different storage area where there is room (e.g., if the graph cache location is getting close to capacity).
 For example:

 ```
 export SQLITE_TMPDIR=/data/tmp